thure-kaspar/stu-mgmt-service/api-docs/docs/course-creation.md

 The corresponding endpoint for this operation is [[POST] /courses](http://147.172.178.30:3000/api/#/courses/createCourse).
 The data expected request body is defined in `CourseCreateDto`.
-A generated client will provide this method through `CoursesService.createCourse`.
+A generated client will provide this method through `CourseService.createCourse`.
 Requires `ADMIN` role.

 ## Mandatory properties